30 Lies Everyone Tells During a Job Interview

 “I took some time off in between jobs to…”

 “Long gaps in résumés tend to garner attention from potential employers,” says Melissa Buerkett, a career counselor with Global Experiences.
 However, according to Buerkett, you don’t have to lie about what went on during your employment gap just to make yourself a viable candidate—especially if you took time off for personal reasons.

 “There’s no need to make up a story to substitute for what actually happened, but I also don’t think there’s any need in an interview to get personal about why you may have a gap in your résumé either,” she says.
 Her advice?
 Just tell your interviewer that you took some personal time off, and leave it at that.

 Though leaving roles off your résumé is technically lying, this is one instance in which omitting the truth is actually a good thing—at least, so says Michelle Aikman, a Nationally Certified Résumé Writer.

 When putting together your résumé, Aikman explained to Glassdoor that you should always “consider how important the experience is to convey your ability to do the job and whether it is absolutely critical that you communicate your qualifications or past experiences with a timeline attached to it.”
 If the previous experience is not relevant, then there’s no harm in leaving it off!

 “I’m definitely willing to relocate for the right opportunity.”

-People will say pretty much anything if it means securing their dream job, but this is one of those job interview lies that can really come back to bite you.
+People will say pretty much anything if it means securing their dream job.
+However, this is one of those job interview lies that can really come back to bite you.
 Sure, this lie might snag you the job—but if you falsely tell a potential employer that you’re open to moving anywhere in the country, then you might be unpleasantly surprised when your subsequent job offer is contingent upon your relocation to the Midwest.